-- 23.1 The Academic Registrar shall act on behalf of the Senate to approve the award lists recommended by Boards of Examiners for degrees for candidates who have satisfied the examiners in the examination and satisfied all other necessary requirements for the award of the degrees. - 23.2 The Academic Registrar shall inform candidates of the results of examinations taken, including the marks obtained.
-He/she shall also issue classified lists of students recommended for the degree, the names being in alphabetical order in each class. - 23.3 Examination marks are the property of the College.
-Only Boards of Examiners, designated members of the administrative staff and other members of the College whose duties require them to receive such information may have access to examination marks or other assessment judgements about individual candidates.
+- 24.1 The Academic Registrar shall act on behalf of the Senate to approve the award lists recommended by Boards of Examiners for degrees for candidates who have satisfied the examiners in the assessment and satisfied all other necessary requirements for the award of the degrees. - 24.2 The Academic Registrar shall inform candidates of the results of their award, including the marks obtained. - 24.3 Examination marks are the property of the College and may not be revealed without express authority of the College except as set out in paragraph 24.5 below.
+Only Boards of Examiners, designated members of the administrative staff and other members of the College whose duties require them to